 - 1.1.
 Effective risk management is an essential part of any governance framework as it identifies risks and the actions required to mitigate their potential impact.
 For a pension fund, those risks will come from a range of sources including the funding position, investment performance, membership changes, benefits administration, costs, communications and financial systems.
 Good information is important to help ensure the complete and effective identification of significant risks and the ability to monitor those risks.
 The risks that have been identified are incorporated into the Fund's Risk Register. - 1.2.
 The Pension Board monitors the Risk Register as part of its scrutiny role in relation to risk and compliance, and will raise any specific concerns to the Investment and Pension Fund Committee, as necessary.
-The Board previously considered the Risk Register at its meeting on 3rd April 2019, and comments made at that meeting have been taken on board in updating the register. - 1.3.
+The Board previously considered the Risk Register at its meeting on 15th July 2019. - 1.3.
 The Risk Register is attached at Appendix 1 to this report.
 It highlights the key risks in relation to the Pension Fund, the current processes in place to mitigate the risk, and the planned improvements in place to provide further assurance.
 This incorporates the risk register of both the Investments Team and Peninsula Pensions. - 1.4.
-The Investment and Pension Fund Committee is the ultimate risk owner for the Pension Fund and last reviewed the Risk Register in September 2018.
+The Investment and Pension Fund Committee is the ultimate risk owner for the Pension Fund and the Risk Register is presented to the Committee on an annual basis.